StaviRare/Open-Source/README.md

 ### Editor Tools:

-- **Auto Grid**: Precision is paramount.
-Align objects flawlessly using our snapping-enabled Auto Grid tool, complete with time-saving shortcuts.
+- **Auto Grid**: Achieve impeccable alignment of objects using the snapping-enabled tool, accompanied by efficient time-saving shortcuts.

-- **Developer Note**: Seamlessly integrate developer notes into both Game and SceneView.
+- **Developer Note**: Seamlessly integrate developer notes into both GameView and SceneView.
 Customize the display style and positioning to match your preferences.

-- **Project Stats**: Stay on top of your project's vital statistics.
-Gain insights into edit and play mode usage times, word, line, and file counts of your C# scripts, and much more.
+- **Project Stats**: Obtain insights regarding usage times in both edit and play modes, project file specifics, and much more.

 - **Folding Variables**: An attribute designed to group variables within a collapsible section